|On the Way to Cone Ridge: Geology Station A||Geology at Cone Crater|

 132:54:25 Mitchell: Okay.
 That's much better.
 You got a background squeal.

 132:54:30 Haise: Okay.
-Evidently, that station switch gave us some problem.
+Evidently, that station switch gave us some problems.
 I've been copying both of you all the way though.
 We have you now just passing Flank.
 (Pause)

-[The Moon is setting at Goldstone near Barstow in California and has risen at Honeysuckle Creek near Canberra in Australia.]132:54:55 Haise: Okay.
-We've been copying both of you all the way most of the time, and I have you by Flank now.
+[The Moon is setting at Goldstone near Barstow in California and has risen at Honeysuckle Creek near Canberra in Australia.]132:54:55 Haise: (Repeating his previous transmission) Okay.
+We've been copying you most of the time, and I have you by Flank now.

 132:55:02 Mitchell: That's affirmative.
 And the grade is getting pretty steep.

 132:55:10 Haise: Have you got any estimate?
 (Pause)

 132:55:20 Mitchell: (Breathing more heavily) And the soil here is a bit firmer, I think, than we've been on before.
 Except around the mounds in between craters where it's been thrown out.
 But, by and large, it seems to have a little firmer footing.
 We're not sinking in as deep.

 132:55:47 Haise: That should help you with the climb there.